ycexiao/scikit-package/doc/source/skpackage-guide.rst

 Appendix 1.
 How to test your package locally
 --------------------------------------------

-Ensure your package has been cookiecuttered.
+Ensure your package has been scikit-packageed.
 We will use the ``diffpy.utils`` package as an example.
 In the package directory, follow these instructions:

 .. code-block:: bash